 coming off from where the top of the Bonatti pillar used to be!

-, the situation stayed stable.
+From 1855 until 1950, the situation stayed stable.
 Then in the second half of the XXth century the rock falls continually increased.
 During the two decades of 1990 and 2000, the warmest, "they exploded in frequency and volume".

-To finish with some humour, Pierre Alain had a story running that two climbers from Marseille, Georges Livanos and Robert Gabriel who were trying to make the first ascent of the West face of the Petit Dru had put so many pegs that it made the whole wall unstable hence one of the next big rock falls.
-"Le Grec" never denied that story.
+To end on a humourous tone, Pierre Alain had a story running that two climbers from Marseille, Georges Livanos and Robert Gabriel who were trying to make the first ascent of the West face of the Petit Dru had put so many pegs that it made the whole wall unstable hence one of the next big rock falls.
+"The Greek" never denied that story.

 Étude géomorphologique des interactions entre écroulements rocheux et glaciers dans la haute montagne alpine.
 Le versant sud-est du massif du Mont Blanc, Vallée d'Aoste, Italie